ibexa/documentation-user/docs/personalization/enabling_personalization.md

-# Enabling personalization
+# Enable personalization

-The personalization service is based on a client-server architecture.
+The Personalization service is based on a client-server architecture.
 The recommendation client that is part of your installation must connect to the server that is run and maintained by Ibexa.
-To use the service, you must get and set up authentication parameters.
+To use the service, you must make arrangements with Ibexa to define the initial configuration, and then get and set up authentication parameters.

-## Requesting access to the server
+## Request access to the server

-First, you must accept the terms and conditions of the personalization service.
+First, you must accept the terms and conditions of the Personalization service.

 To do this, in the Back Office, select **Personalization**, and then **Dashboard**.
 On the welcome screen, enter the following details: